notRitter/SpawnerDocs/Documentation/plugincommands.md

 * **mapId**: Spawn map ID containing the template event.
 * **spawnId**: ID of the template event on the spawn map.

+---

 ## Unspawn Event
+Unspawns an event on the game map using it’s `eventId` and sets the unspawned `Game_Event` object to be **recycled** for future spawns.

 ![Plugin Command Image Goes Here](../Assets/BaseSpawner/PluginCommands/unspawnEvent.png)

 * **eventId**: ID of the event to unspawn.
 * **removeSave**: `true` to remove from saved events, `false` or empty to retain.

+---

 ## Unspawn Event XY
+Unspawns an event on the game map using `x`,`y` coordinates and prepares the unspawned `Game_Event` object to be recycled for future spawns.

 ![Plugin Command Image Goes Here](../Assets/BaseSpawner/PluginCommands/unspawnEventXy.png)

 * **x, y**: Coordinates to check for the event.
 * **removeSave**: `true` to remove from saved events, `false` or empty to retain.

+---

 ## Unspawn All
+Unspawns all events on the game map and prepares the unspawned `Game_Event` objects to be **recycled for future spawns.

 ![Plugin Command Image Goes Here](../Assets/BaseSpawner/PluginCommands/unspawnAll.png)